NealMatta/udemy-react-2023-playground/13 Behind the Scenes/notes.md

     -   It creates and compares virtual DOM Snapshots to find out which part of the rendered UI need to be updated

 # 211 - Why Keys Matter When Managing State!

+-   Keys allow react to clearly identify which component is which if there's a dynamic list

+# 213. Using Keys For Resetting Components

+-   If your child component relies on a state value, you can use the key parameter to reset the component on change

+# 214. State Scheduling & Batching

+-   Basically, you can't use the new state value immediately after setting it
+-   Multiple state updates get batched together and only get executed once

+# 215. Optimizing React with MillionJS

+-   Need to research but it'd be good to add